 - Osteoarthritis – a disease of the joints in which the cartilage that cushions the space between bone surfaces begins to wear out

-- Repetitive use (cumulative trauma) – recurring motions over a long period of time that result in damage to the muscles, nerves, tendons and arteries of the hand and upper extremities
+- Repetitive use (cumulative trauma) – recurring motions over a long period of time that result in damage to the nerves, tendons, arteries and muscles of the upper limb and hand

 - Rheumatoid arthritis – a condition that develops when the body’s immune system attacks and damages joints